almereyda/awesome-starred/README.md

 - [geoclust](https://github.com/risis-eu/geoclust) - Software to build geographical clusters based on weighted couples of coordinates (longitude and latitude)
 - [geoclust](https://github.com/cortext/geoclust) - Software to build geographical clusters based on weighted couples of coordinates (longitude and latitude)
 - [osiam](https://github.com/osiam/osiam) - MIT licensed Open Source Identity and Access Management implementing OAuth 2.0 and SCIMv2.
-- [mbassador](https://github.com/bennidi/mbassador) - A feature-rich Java event bus optimized for high-throughput in multi-threaded environments.
-Sync and async event publication, weak/strong references, dynamic event filtering, annotation driven
+- [mbassador](https://github.com/bennidi/mbassador) - Powerful event-bus optimized for high throughput in multi-threaded applications.
+Features: Sync and Async event publication, weak/strong references, event filtering, annotation driven
 - [couchdb-lucene](https://github.com/rnewson/couchdb-lucene) - Enables full-text searching of CouchDB documents using Lucene
 - [android](https://github.com/help2/android) - Android client for helphelp2
 - [CouchbaseRDF](https://github.com/istefanov/CouchbaseRDF) - This is an implementation of SPARQL on top of the NoSQL database Couchbase.
 It is part of the paper "NoSQL Databases for RDF: An Empirical Evaluation".
 - [CouchbaseRDFLoader](https://github.com/istefanov/CouchbaseRDFLoader) - This is part of the paper "NoSQL Databases for RDF: An Empirical Evaluation".
 It takes care of the conversion of RDF triples into JSON format and loads the data into Couchbase.
 - [alf.io](https://github.com/alfio-event/alf.io) - alf.io - The open source ticket reservation system
 - [killbill](https://github.com/killbill/killbill) - Open-Source Subscription Billing & Payment Platform
-- [open-location-code](https://github.com/google/open-location-code) - Open Location Code is a library to generate short codes that can be used like street addresses, for places where street addresses don't exist.
+- [open-location-code](https://github.com/google/open-location-code) - Open Location Code is a library to generate short codes, called "plus codes", that can be used as digital addresses where street addresses don't exist.
 - [tajo](https://github.com/apache/tajo) - Mirror of Apache Tajo
 - [dataverse](https://github.com/IQSS/dataverse) - Open source research data repository software
 - [agilefant](https://github.com/Agilefant/agilefant) -